 If you follow a chronological sequence, then we need to go back to the year 1891.
 John Neville Keynes first talked about the differences between positive economics and normative economics.
-He mentioned that this economics depicts “what is” and normative economics portrays “what ought to be”.
+He mentioned that this economics depicts “what is” and normative economicsNormative EconomicsNormative economics refers to economists' opinions about what they believe.
+It may be true for some, but false for others.
+Furthermore, the statements mentioned under normative economics cannot be verified or tested. portrays “what ought to be”.

 Later, in a 1953 book named “Essays in Positive Economics”, Milton Friedman talked about their methodology.

-Positive Economics Examples
+Positive Economics Statement Examples

 You would agree that without examples, economics is not an easy subject to handle.
 Well, in this section, we will take some examples of positive economics and will explain why we call them positive economics statements.

 This is the law of demand.
 It is a positive economics statement.
 Why?
 Because it says that demand will rise or fall if prices fall or rise in inverse proportion; when other factors remain constant.
 It is not an opinion.
 It is not a value-based description of what could be.
 It is not even a judgment of an expert stating about the price and demand.
-It is rather a descriptive statement which can be tested or verified.
+It is rather a descriptive statement that can be tested or verified.
 And it can be true or false.